yewtree8/Fakestagram/README.md

 # Fakestagram

-The result of me learning Laravel and Vue over a weekend, a fancy CRUD system with an instagram clone sort of wrapper
+This is the result of me learning Laravel and Vue over a weekend, being a somewhat of a glorified CRUD wrapper with an instagram 'inspired' front end.

 ### Features